StephenDMay/pokemon-tcg-analytics/README.md

 # Pokemon TCG Analytics

-A data analytics platform for the Pokemon Trading Card Game, providing meta game analysis, deck optimization, and trend predictions.
+A data analytics platform for the Pokemon Trading Card Game, providing meta game analysis, deck optimization, and trend predictions to compensate the game in real life or on Pokemon TCG Online.

 ## Features